odedlaz/runas/README.md

 ```
 <ORIGIN-USER-OR-GROUP> -> <DEST-USER>:<DEST-GROUP> :: <PATH-TO-EXECUTABLE> <EXECUTABLE-ARGS>
 ```

-- A group is specified by adding `%` at the beginning of the row.
+### Notes
 - A destination group is not mandatory.
-One is inferred from the supplied destination user.
+One is inferred from the destination user.
-- Executable path is canonicalized (like readlink -f) and are validated
+- Executable paths are canonicalized (like readlink -f) and validated.
 - Executable args are not mandatory.
 If supplied, they are validated as well.
   - The argument string is compiled as an [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) flavored regex.
     if no arguments are added, *any* command args are allowed.